gd32/covid_sn_app/README.md

 ## Version History

+### Version 1.1
+- Updated color scheme and graph paramaterization.
+- Reordered tabs which now includes the *Details* tab.

 ### Version 1.0
 - First version based on accepted manuscript.
 - Microsimulation updated to use accepted version of code.